forieux/qmm/docs/installation.rst

  Installation
 ==============

-MM-Q only depends on ``numpy`` and requires Python 3.6.
+Q-MM only depends on ``numpy`` and requires Python 3.6.
 The recommended way is to use `poetry <https://python-poetry.org/>`_

 .. code-block:: sh

-   poetry add mmq
+   poetry add qmm

 but you can also use ``pip`` to install in system path

 .. code-block:: sh

-   pip install mmq
+   pip install qmm

 or user's home

 .. code-block:: sh

-   pip install --user mmq
+   pip install --user qmm

-Finally, since the toolbox is essentially just one file, and if ``numpy`` is installed, you can also just copy the ``mmq`` directory from Github where your code can find it and do
+Finally, since the toolbox is essentially just one file, and if ``numpy`` is installed, you can also just copy the ``qmm`` directory from Github where your code can find it and do

 .. code-block:: python

-   from mmq import mmq
+   from qmm import qmm

-or copy the ``mmq.py`` file and do
+or copy the ``qmm.py`` file and do

 .. code-block:: python

-   import mmq
+   import qmm